bitwalker/exrm/README.md

 At this point, you can't just abort from the prompt like usual and make the node shut down.
 This would be an obviously bad thing in a production environment.
 Instead, you can issue `:init.stop` from the `iex` prompt, and this will shut down the node.
 You will still be connected to the shell, but once you quit the shell, the node is gone.

+If you want to execute a command against your running node without attaching a shell:

+`bin/test rpc erlang now`

+or

+`bin/test rpc calendar valid_date "{2014,3,14}."`

+Notice that the arguments required are in module, function, argument format.
+The argument parameter will be evaluated as an Erlang term, and applied to the module/function.
+Multiple args should be formatted as a list, i.e. `[arg1, arg2, arg3].`.

 ## Upgrading Releases

 So you've made some changes to your app, and you want to generate a new relase and perform a no-downtime upgrade.
 I'm here to tell you that this is going to be a breeze, so I hope you're ready (I'm using my test app as an example here again):